qwc-services/qwc-services.github.io/src/topics/Search.md

 ]
 ```

+Alternatively, you can also set `searchFilterRegions` to an URL returning a JSON document structured like in the above example.

 ## Configuring theme search providers

 For each theme item in `themesConfig.json`, you can define a list of search providers to enable for the theme as follows: